 Her eyes lit up.
 She had been waiting for that question.
 'Themselves, obviously!
 Only people who fear themselves as much as or more than they fear others will understand that they must be protected not only from others but also and in the first place from themselves.'
 That, presumably, was the logical conclusion that Ralph Jones had failed to reach.
 'Right now, you have all those politicians shouting: "Do not trust them!
 Trust us!"
 The results are pathetic.
 Now imagine the shape of politics when people start crying out: "We do not trust anybody, not even ourselves."
-Imagine what becomes possible once people recognize that they can't live without fear unless they forsake their very own selves.
+Imagine what becomes possible once people recognize that they cannot live without fear unless they forsake their very own selves.
 Have you ever thought of that?'

-'Is that what you're going to teach people: that they can't trust themselves, that they should discard self-respect?'
+'That is what you are going to teach people: that they cannot trust themselves, that they should discard self-respect?'

-She nodded her approval and proceeded in a warm, almost motherly way: 'It's an old commonplace that only selfless people can be happy.
+She nodded her approval and proceeded in a warm, almost motherly way: 'It is an old commonplace that only selfless people can be happy.
 If you take "selfless" to mean kind or nice to others, it is of course a falsehood.
-But given the literal sense of "without self", it's the greatest truth of all.'
+But given the literal sense of "without self", it is the greatest truth of all.'